BrianWill/byteschool/markdown/go/type, structs.md

 bar.c = -8.5                                 // set element 'c' to -8.5
 ```

-(Note that we've already seen `.` used for two different purposes: accessing elements of structs and accessing elements of imported packages.)
+(Note that we've already seen `.` used for two other purposes: accessing elements of structs and accessing elements of imported packages.)

 Here's a more realistic struct type example: